gbv/beaconspec/appendices.md

 # Glossary

 annotation
-  : additional description of a link given as Unicode string.
+  : is an additional description of a link given as Unicode string
+    (the empty string, if missing).
 BEACON
   : is a data interchange format as specified in this document.
 BEACON file